benshimonz/V1/README.md

 (counting the number of relationships to each entity on the right of the quantifier)

-_**Q173:** Any dragon that fired at least 2 dragons, and fired at least 10 times_
+_**Q173:** Any dragon that fired at at least 2 dragons, and fired at least 10 times_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q173.png)

 (counting the number of *distinct* 'fired at' relationships)

-_**Q174:** Any dragon that either (i) called at least one dragon and fired at least one dragon it didn't call (ii) called at least two dragons.
-If (i): the number of fires and calls is at least 10. otherwise: The number of calls is at least 10._
+_**Q174:** Any dragon that either (i) froze at least one dragon and fired at at least one dragon it didn't froze (ii) froze at least two dragons.
+If (i): the number times it froze / fired at dragons is at least 10. otherwise: The number of times it froze dragons is at least 10._

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q174.png)